Active Soil Depressurization

 Crawlspace Sub-Membrane Depressurization

-Sub-Membrane Depressurization is the best system for a house built over a crawl space which has a floor of dirt or gravel.
+Sub-Membrane Depressurization is the best type of radon mitigation in Ottawa for a house built over a crawl space which has a floor of dirt or gravel.
 The floor is sealed with a heavy plastic membrane.
 Then pipes and a radon fan are installed to vent radon gas outside the home, just as with the preceding methods.